peter-duongGHub/t1w7-thursday/README.md

 - Cannot access elements using index operator [].
 Need to check if elements exists in the set.
 - They are defined by enclosing elements in curly brackets {}.

+## Dictionary
+- Collection of key-value pairs, mutable.
+- Each key value is unique and the keys are used to store and retrieve values